heroes100/SteamMarketScraper/README.md

 Note: This script does not currently include specific weapon skin float values in it's calculations.
 This can lead to weapon skins requiring a higher than 'x' float value for the trade-up to be viable, but this value and requirement will not be mentioned when using the script.
 To verify float values, check the avaiable float value(s) on the skin you are attempting to trade up for.

-By using this script, I (the creater) do not take any responsibilty for any damages that may occur as an outcome (financial or other).
+By using this script, it is agreed that any damages that may occur as an outcome from it's usage (financial or other) is the users fault.
+I (the script creator) take no responsibilty for your actions.